This map of electric vehicle chargers shows how climate change is an infrastructure problem

 Gas-powered vehicles with internal combustion engines have completely dominated American road transportation for 120 years.
 That’s a long time for path dependence to set in, as America built out a nationwide system to support vehicles powered by fossil fuels.

-Gas stations are only the endpoints of that enormous system, which also comprises oil wells, pipelines, tankers, refineries and tank trucks—an energy production and distribution infrastructure in its own right that also supplies manufacturing, agriculture, heating oil, shipping, air travel and electric power generation.
+Gas stations are only the endpoints of that enormous system, which also comprises oil wells, pipelines, tankers, refineries, and tank trucks—an energy production and distribution infrastructure in its own right that also supplies manufacturing, agriculture, heating oil, shipping, air travel, and electric power generation.

 Without it, your average gas-powered sedan wouldn’t make it from Reno to Salt Lake City either.

 Fossil fuel combustion in the transport sector is now America’s largest single source of the greenhouse gas emissions causing climate change.
 Converting to electric vehicles could reduce those emissions quite a bit.
-A recent life cycle study found that in the U.S., a 2021 battery EV— charged from today’s power grid—creates only about one-third as much greenhouse gas emissions as a similar 2021 gasoline-powered car.
+A recent life-cycle study found that in the U.S., a 2021 battery EV—charged from today’s power grid—creates only about one-third as much greenhouse gas emissions as a similar 2021 gasoline-powered car.
 Those emissions will fall even further as more electricity comes from renewable sources.

 Despite higher upfront costs, today’s EVs are actually less expensive than gas-powered cars due to their greater energy efficiency and many fewer moving parts.
-An EV owner can expect to save $6,000–$10,000 over the car’s lifetime versus a comparable conventional car.
-Large companies including UPS, FedEx, Amazon and Walmart are already switching to electric delivery vehicles to save money on fuel and maintenance.
+An EV owner can expect to save between $6,000 and $10,000 over the car’s lifetime versus a comparable conventional car.
+Large companies including UPS, FedEx, Amazon, and Walmart are already switching to electric delivery vehicles to save money on fuel and maintenance.

-All this will be good news for the climate—but only if the electricity to power EVs comes from low-carbon sources such as solar, tidal, geothermal and wind.
+All this will be good news for the climate—but only if the electricity to power EVs comes from low-carbon sources such as solar, tidal, geothermal, and wind.
 (Nuclear is also low-carbon, but expensive and politically problematic.)
 Since our current power grid relies on fossil fuels for about 60% of its generating capacity, that’s a tall order.

 To achieve maximal climate benefits, the electric grid won’t just have to supply all the cars that once used fossil fuels.
-Simultaneously, it will also need to meet rising demand from other fossil fuel switchovers, such as electric water heaters, heat pumps and stoves to replace the millions of similar appliances currently fueled by fossil natural gas.
+Simultaneously, it will also need to meet rising demand from other fossil fuel switchovers, such as electric water heaters, heat pumps, and stoves to replace the millions of similar appliances currently fueled by fossil natural gas.

 The infrastructure bill

-The 2020 Net-Zero America study from Princeton University estimates that engineering, building and supplying a low-carbon grid that could displace most fossil fuel uses would require an investment of around $600 billion by 2030.
+The 2020 Net-Zero America study from Princeton University estimates that engineering, building, and supplying a low-carbon grid that could displace most fossil fuel uses would require an investment of around $600 billion by 2030.

 The infrastructure bill now being debated in Congress was originally designed to get partway to that goal.
 It initially included $157 billion for EVs and $82 billion for power grid upgrades.
 In addition, $363 billion in clean energy tax credits would have supported low-carbon electric power sources, along with energy storage to provide backup power during periods of high demand or reduced output from renewables.
 During negotiations, however, the Senate dropped the clean energy credits altogether and slashed EV funding by over 90%.